ThirdCommand/GEOWars/map.md

 ## Wants

 - enemy death pieces
+- modernize canvas transformations... scale and translate are outdated but supported for now
 - ship: fix position stutter (no input stutters)
   - fix gravity effect on ship
 - refactor to camera as an object